jihadadulrazaqjasim/jihadadulrazaqjasim/README.md

 ### About Me

 I'm Jihad Abdulrazaq Jasim, a passionate software engineer specializing in Backend development.
-Currently, I'm fortunate to be a part of the dynamic team at Gateway ICT in Erbil, where I work on crafting robust and efficient web solutions.
+Currently, I'm fortunate to be a part of the dynamic team at Fastlink Telecom in Erbil, where I work on crafting robust and efficient web solutions.

 ### 🚀 Open Source Contributions